-As shown in Figure 3.2 below, Gakenke district is among the districts in the range of 55-73.3% for population identified as poor.
-Only Nyarugenge, Kicukiro and Musanze have below 25% of population classified as poor.
+As shown in Figure 3.2 below, Gasabo district has a relatively low proportion of people classed as poor; it is ranked first among districts with 25-40% of the population identified as poor.
+Only Nyarugenge, Kicukiro and Musanze have below 25% of their populations classified as poor.